Anomalous universal quantum transport in 2D asymptotic quasiperiodic system

-A most quintessential 2D phenomenon is the integer quantum Hall effect (IQHE) observed in electronic gases subjected to strong perpendicular magnetic fields.
-In the IQHE, the Hall conductivity exhibits precise quantization in integer multiples of $e^2/h$, with vanishing longitudinal conductivity, revealing its topological properties~\cite{QHE}.
-Dimensionally reducing the 2D quantum Hall system with irrational magnetic flux $2\pi\phi$ per plaquette yields 1D quasiperiodic systems.
-Such a 2D quasiperiodic quantum Hall system potentially hosts richer exotic bulk and edge transport physics compared to the 1D counterparts.
-While an exact irrational flux is hard to be engineered in real experiment, it can be approached asymptotically by rational ones.
-It is therefore intriguing to explore whether universal transport physics can be resulted when the flux is chosen to be asymptotically incommensurate.
+A most quintessential 2D phenomenon is the integer quantum Hall effect observed in electronic gases subjected to strong perpendicular magnetic fields, where the Hall conductivity is quantized to integer (Chern number) multiples of $e^2/h$, with vanishing longitudinal conductivity, revealing its topological properties~\cite{QHE}.
+The 2D quasiperiodic Hall systems are obtained when the magnetic flux $2\pi\phi$ per unit cell is irrational.
+In additional to synthetic quantum systems like optical lattices, in which the synthetic magnetic fluxes can be generated through light-atom couplings, recently the 2D twisted Moir\'{e} materials show also feasibility in tuning the flux $\phi$ due to much enlarged unit cells and attracted considerable interests~\cite{Moire2, Moire3, Moire4, Moire7,DEParker}.
+In the real experiment, an exact irrational flux is hard to engineer.
+For a rational magnetic flux $\phi=p/q$, the system is effectively quasiperiodic when the magnetic unit cell, determined by $q$, is larger than system size, but it is always periodic in the thermodynamic limit.
+An intriguing open issue is that, whether the transport physics in 2D system with irrational magnetic flux can be studied and probed from that in systems with rational flux in the thermodynamic limit?